 Easy 3 Charcuterie Ideas for Hosting

-These Easy 3 Charcuterie Ideas are a delicious way to host.
-Serve an epic charcuterie board, tortellini sausage skewers appetizer, and a smoked salmon dip!
+These Easy 3 Charcuterie Ideas are a simple way to host.
+Serve an epic charcuterie board, tortellini sausage skewers, and smoked salmon dip!

-Friends, today I’m sharing 3 charcuterie ideas (watch the video), plus linking to all my favorite boards in this post.
-See which board interests you for the weekend or upcoming game day, Valentine’s Day, and any hosting opportunity coming up!
+Friends, today I’m sharing 3 charcuterie ideas (watch the video), plus sharing “the big board” info at the bottom of this post.
+See which board interests you for the weekend or upcoming holiday or game day!

 I’m also answering some questions that readers have had regarding my boards!
 You can follow all my charcuterie/cheese board ideas by clicking the link.
-Also on my favorite “snack board” list is BakerMama’s Snowman Snack Board, her Birthday Dessert Board, and Pancake Board.
+Also on my favorite “snack board” list is this Birthday Dessert Board.
 SO FUN!

 How do you serve a charcuterie board?